-In India, rivers are not just any ordinary water bodies.
+In India, rivers are not just ordinary water bodies.
 Apart from being an important source of living for many, these rivers are of spiritual importance.
 Here, people worship rivers as deities and their own mothers.
-Every river in India has its own importance, and most of the holy sites or places of spiritual importance are situated on the banks of holy rivers.

-Generally, River Ganga is considered to be the holiest river in India but there are six more sacred rivers.
-So, let us look at the sacred rivers of India.
+Generally, the River Ganga, a sacred river of Hinduism, is considered to be the holiest river in India, but there are six more holy rivers.

 River Ganga